Exciting Excursions from Venice by Car

 Next stop: 1 hour & 10 minutes

 Return to Marco Polo Airport to Catch Your Plane

 The final leg of your round-trip Venice Unesco World Heritage Site road trip is made when you return your car rental at Marco Polo Airport in Venice.
 Pick-up and drop-off is easy at this busy airport, but you should leave yourself some extra time to make the return if you're traveling during peak tourist season (the summer months), just to be on the safe side.

-While there is no shortage of things to see and do in the beautiful historic city of Venice, Northern Italy is filled with beautiful cities and historic landmarks, making excursions from Venice a popular option, and discovering the region’s most famous historic landmarks by car is the best way to enjoy a memorable trip.
+While there is no shortage of things to see and do in the beautiful historic city of Venice, Northern Italy is filled with beautiful cities and historic landmarks, making excursions from Venice a popular option, and discovering the region's most interesting excursions.

 Plan Excursions From Venice with Auto Europe

 If you'd like other things to do in Italy, check out our Road Trips in Italy, and if you'd like to see how much you can save on your next trip by bundling discounted airfare with your hotel reservation and car rental, give our travel specialists a call toll-free at 1-888-223-5555.
 We look forward to helping you plan the ultimate trip to France, or wherever your travels take you.